 Who is accountable?

 We also call on the Ontario government to develop a strategy for dealing with this problem.
-The province’s current system for reporting and acting on these scams is inconsistent and vague.
-As long as there appears to be so little regulatory power over naturopaths or their products in our province, they will continue to prescribe “cures”.
-We would also like to see the Ontario government develop a clearer path for reporting pseudoscience to regulators and post it on their website.
+The province’s current system for reporting is inconsistent and vague.
+There are no official complaint procedures and the complaints that do get through tend to get kicked from one Ministry/agency to another.
+As long as there appears to be so little regulatory power over these products in our province (or even a path for investigation), scammers will continue to prescribe “cures”.
+The Ontario government needs to develop a clearer path for reporting pseudoscience to regulators and post it on their website.